ddev/ddev-memcached/README.md

 ## What is this?

-This repository allows you to quickly install memcached into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get get drud/ddev-memcached`.
+This repository allows you to quickly install memcached into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get drud/ddev-memcached`.

 ## Installation